Dynamic Information Design with Diminishing Sensitivity Over News

 Then, in any GGN equilibrium with intermediate beliefs $q^{(1)}<...<q^{(J)}$, we get $q^{(j)}-q^{(j-1)}<q^{(j+1)}-q^{(j)}$ for all $1\le j\le J-1$. \end{prop} The first regularity condition requires that the sender is indifferent between the belief paths $\pi\to x\to0$ and $\pi\to0$ for at most one $x>\pi.$ It is a technical assumption that lets us prove our result, but we suspect the conclusion also holds under some relaxed conditions.
 The second regularity condition says in the bad state, the total news utility associated with an $\epsilon$ amount of false hope is higher than truth-telling for small $\epsilon$.
-These conditions are satisfied by the power-function news utility with $\alpha=\beta$, for example. \begin{cor} In any GGN equilibrium with power-function news utility with $\alpha=\beta$ and any $\lambda\ge1,$ intermediate beliefs in the good state grow at an increasing rate. \end{cor}